 Agriculture is the bedrock of every development.
 It is an immense source of wealth.
-But the opportunities presented by Agriculture is not being fully exploited in Africa.
-This is due to a number of challenges countries in Africa’s face – particularly the poor farmers.
+But in Africa, entrepreneurs are not fully exploiting the opportunities in Agriculture.
+This is due to a number of challenges countries in Africa face – particularly the poor farmers.

 This article, with discussing briefly the cause of these challenges to making wealth through farming, how to overcome the challenges and set yourself on the path to being a successful farmer.

 Africa has some of the most fertile lands and is home to a wide range of animal species.
-This is in addition to natural resources and a huge labour force.
+This is in addition to natural resources and a huge labor force.
 Yet it remains controversially the poorest continent in the world.
-Centuries and decades of mismanagement by both domestic and foreign rulers is the main reason for our current predicament.
-European colonizers hadn’t and still haven’t the interest of the African people at heart.
-All they cared about was to satisfy their insatiable greed for short or long-term economic goals regardless of the consequences of such exploitation on the Africans.

-As soon as oil appeared, the government first started to lose interest in agriculture, and soon enough, the people followed.
-Oil brought instant massive wealth without the government doing much on the part of labour.
-People gradually relaxed efforts towards agriculture until only very few large-scale farmers remained.
+As soon as oil appeared, the government first started to lose interest in agriculture.
+Soon enough, the people followed.
+Oil brought instant massive wealth without the government doing much on the part of labor.
+People gradually relaxed efforts toward agriculture until only very few large-scale farmers remained.
 The result was and still remains an increase in food prices, food shortages, and even near disappearance of some crops.
 It is a major problem.
 But then it presents a big opportunity for fortune hunters.

-If you want to make money in agriculture here in Nigeria, all you need is to produce a type of crop that people are interested to buy.
+If you want to make money in agriculture, whether in Nigeria or anywhere else, you need to produce crop that people are interested to buy.
 It can be grains, vegetables, or even animal and fish farming.

-There are three major problems that discourage Nigerians from participation in Agriculture: lack of interest and love for white-collar jobs, and lack of capital.
+There are three major problems that discourage Nigerians, and by extension Africans, from participating in Agriculture: lack of interest and love for white-collar jobs, and lack of capital.

 A lot of people even when given the capital today will prefer to open some retail shop and be sitting in one place than open a farm far from home.
 We have come to consider farming as a poor man’s occupation and a very difficult task – one reserved for the uneducated.
 Most Nigerian youths look upon farming as a lowly career option.
 Consequently, our vast fertile lands lay in waste while we pay exorbitant prices for food.

-The third problem for Nigerian youths who want to hammer through farming is the lack of investment capital.
+The third problem for Nigerian youths who want to “hammer” through farming is the lack of investment capital.
 The poor cannot farm properly.
-Farming required a huge investment in both time and resources.
-Everything you need, from farmland to working materials and pesticides cost a lot of money.
+Farming require a huge investment in both time and resources.
+Everything you need, from farmland to working materials and pesticides costs a lot of money.

 The first two challenges can easily be overcome.
 Dismiss the pride and arrogance that stand in the way of Agriculture and pretty much everything.
-Pride is an enemy.
-It will always lead to a bad end.
 You need to correct your perception of farming as a lowly occupation.
-It is important to realize that Farming is the most honourable occupation of all.
+It is important to realize that Farming is the most honorable occupation.
 It saves lives more than any medicine or doctor can ever do.
 Hence by engaging in farming, you will be saving lives while making money in agriculture.

-This is the one biggest challenge cited by nearly all Nigerian farmers and for good reason.
+This is the one of biggest challenge cited by majority of farmers and for good reason.
 You need money to make money in Agriculture.
 The problem is how to get the start-up capital to establish a large farm that will bring high returns.

 Some governments have found a way to help their local population by providing low-interest loans.
 Nigeria is a good example.
-The Bank of Industry (BOI) offer low-interest loans to Nigerian farmers and those who have great business ideas particularly food-related businesses.
+The Bank of Industry (BOI) offers low-interest loans to Nigerian farmers and those who have bankable business ideas, particularly agro-related businesses.
 While this is a good strategy, its implementation is poor, because many farmers are unable to access the loan largely due to the government’s inability to differentiate those who are serious from those who are not.

 The greatest challenge you will face with growing the vegetable is irrigation.
-But starting your farm in the rainy season gives you some advantage.
+But starting your farm during the rainy season gives you some advantages.
 You could sell enough to buy irrigation equipment in the dry season.

 Starting small should help you towards achieving the larger goal of becoming a successful commercial farmer.
 It will also give you some experience with farming, marketing, and managing your agri-business.
 It also places you in a better position to convince the government or other organizations for a loan.